braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/heap.md

 ### Step 1: Get the Braze data import key

 In Braze, click on **Technology Partners** and then select **Heap**.
-On this page, you can find your data import key and a REST Endpoint.
+On this page, you can find your data import key and a REST endpoint.
 Take note of both of these values and provide them to your Heap account manager to finish setting up the integration.

 ![][3]{: style="max-width:90%;"}